 THERE IS A CONSEQUENCE, DENIAL OF PARTICIPATION IN THE OHSAA TENNIS TOURNAMENT, FOR STUDENTS WHO DO NOT ADHERE TO WHAT IS INDICATED IN REGARD TO NON-INTERSCHOLASTIC PARTICIPATION.
 A WAIVER IS REQUIRED IN ORDER FOR A MEMBER OF A SCHOOL TEAM TO PARTICIPATE NON-INTERSCHOLASTICALLY.
 ANY STUDENT WHO HAS NOT PARTICIPATED FOR THE SCHOOL TEAM, WHO PARTICIPATES ON OR AFTER THE NON-INTERSCHOLASTIC DATE INDICATED, SHALL ALSO BE INELIGIBLE FOR PARTICIPATION IN THE OHSAA TENNIS TOURNAMENT.

-ALL WAIVER REQUESTS MUST BE SUBMITTED BY THE APPROPRIATE SCHOOL ADMINISTRATOR (E.G ATHLETIC DIRECTOR OR PRINCIPAL) TO THE EXECUTIVE DIRECTOR'S OFFICE (i.e. Roxanne Price)
+ALL WAIVER REQUESTS MUST BE SUBMITTED BY THE APPROPRIATE SCHOOL ADMINISTRATOR (E.G ATHLETIC DIRECTOR OR PRINCIPAL).